Roger Waters: Politics

-Israeli–Palestinian conflict and allegations of antisemitism
+Israeli–Palestinian conflict and accusations of antisemitism

-Waters supports Palestine in the Israeli–Palestinian conflict.
-He is a supporter of Boycott, Divestment and Sanctions (BDS), a campaign for an international cultural boycott of Israel.
-Waters first saw the Israeli West Bank barrier in 2006, at the request of Palestinian supporters, when he was scheduled to perform in Tel Aviv.
-He subsequently moved a Tel Aviv concert to Neve Shalom, and has spoken out about the barrier.
+Waters is a vocal supporter of Palestine in the Israeli–Palestinian conflict.
+He is a member of Boycott, Divestment and Sanctions (BDS), a campaign for an international boycott of Israel.
+Waters first saw the West Bank barrier in 2006, at the request of Palestinian supporters, when he was scheduled to perform in Tel Aviv.
+He subsequently moved a Tel Aviv concert to Neve Shalom and called for the barrier's removal: "The wall is an appalling edifice to behold.
+It is policed by young Israeli soldiers who treated me, a casual observer from another world, with disdainful aggression."
+He has repeatedly described Israel's treatment of Palestinians as apartheid.
+In 2023, he was one of the principal signers of an open letter called Artists Against Apartheid.